 a Christ and a God.
 I don't mean Protestants at the time of the Reformation

-(the early 1500's CE)—though they certainly fit this mold—but
+(the early 1500's CE)—though they certainly fit the mold—but

-nearly a millennium before them, another group began to ask questions
+nearly a millennium before them, another group began asking questions

 which challenged the central tenets of orthodoxy and through innovative